aquila57/Template-Test/README.md

 generator approximates 1.2 * 10^61036 generations, far longer
 than the ten million samples in the test.

+etaustmplt.c contains the same template test as in the etaus repository.
+The etaus uniform random number generator is used in this test.
+This test passes the chi square test, and does not produce a wrap-around error.
+The period length of the etaus generator approximates 1.2 * 10^61036 generations, far longer than the ten million samples in the test.

 gsltmplt.c contains template tests of all the GNU Scientific Library random number generators.
 The parameter for this program is a name of a generator.
 To see a list of GSL